fooock/yourbtc.link/ansible/lnd-role/README.md

 Ansible role to install the Lightning Network Daemon ([LND](https://github.com/lightningnetwork/lnd)) as a `systemd` service.
 By default, it uses sane defaults and some hardening measures for the Systemd service.

+By default, all binaries are installed inside `/usr/local/lnd-<version>/` directory.
+So for example, if you are installing the version `v0.15.0-beta`, if you want to invoke the `lncli` binary, you will need to use `/usr/local/lnd-v0.15.0-beta/lncli`.

 ### Requirements

 >This role can only be installed in Ubuntu systems.
 Also, at this moment this role only supports `bitcoind`